-Paul Salamunovich was a 22-year-old professional, freelance/studio singer in 1949 singing both solos and chorus gigs on recording and live gigs around Los Angeles at places like the Hollywood Bowl behind Broadway stars and for world famous composers like Igor Stravinsky and Arturo Toscanini.
+Paul Salamunovich was a 22-year-old professional, freelance/studio singer in 1949 singing both solos and chorus gigs on recording and live gigs around Los Angeles at places like the Hollywood Bowl behind Broadway stars and for world famous composers like Igor Stravinsky and conductors like Arturo Toscanini, Eugene Ormandy, George Solti and Zubin Mehta.
 He and his young, soon-to-be famous cohorts… future Met Opera star Marilyn Horne, legendary Hollywood “Ghost” singer Marnie Nixon who supplied the dubbed singing for Natalie Wood, Debra Kerr and Audrey Hepburn in “West Side Story,” “The King and I” and “My Fair Lady,” respectively and actor Harve Presnell who used to run from gig to gig all over town.
 They sang weddings and funerals for 15 bucks a throw, on recordings, film soundtracks, albums and numerous concerts with various groups.
 All were founding members of what would eventually become the Los Angeles Master Chorale under conductor Roger Wagner.
 But in 1949, Wagner was the choir director at a couple of Catholic Churches, St. Charles Borromeo in North Hollywood being one of them.
 He was offered a better paying job at another parish but couldn’t leave to accept it without covering the job at St. Charles with a new conductor.
 Somehow, Wagner got it in his head that Paul would be a good fit given his excellent sight-singing skills, even though he had never conducted anything in his life!
 After pre-selling the parish Monsignor on his replacement choice, he approached Paul saying, “Hey Paul, I got you a conducting job.
 You’re the new music director at St. Charles.”
 My dad was terror-stricken realizing the obvious lack of skills beyond his singing and said, “But I’ve never conducted anything in my life!”
 Wagner responded by quickly showing him the choronomy (arm movements) for the 2, 3 and 4 time signatures and said, “Also, I told him you played organ”….(not true) and added, “You’ll be great!”
 Paul asked, “What do I do now?”
 Wagner replied, “PRACTICE!”

 It truly bears noting that like many of my clients, my father was inherently a VERY shy man personally!
 His incredibly self-conscious and awkward approach in asking my mom out for their first date at Hollywood High, is family legend.
 And he managed to find a way to get her to marry him without actually asking!
 He also never once put his name forward for consideration for any of the full time jobs he had at various Universities and professional groups or the over 1000 clinics, festivals and workshops he was invited to conduct all over the world.
 NOT ONE!
-He basically answered the phone marveling each time that he was still getting away with his ruse of not really knowing what he was doing because he never studied conducting.
-He just created his now legendary methods, on the fly and out of necessity and the results kept the work coming in as he found himself with precious little free time for hobbies and the like, for 60 years!
-When he worked with celebrities on his film soundtrack work, he seldom had heard of any other them because he saw so few movies and NEVER watched television without falling asleep five minutes in to the program.
+He basically answered the phone marveling each time that he was still getting away with his ruse of not really knowing what he was doing because he was basically a singer who never studied conducting.
+He created his now legendary methods, on the fly and out of necessity of the job at hand.
+And the results kept the work coming in as he found himself with precious little free time for hobbies and the like, for 60 years!
+When he worked with celebrities on his film soundtrack work like Steven Spielberg and coaching Robert DeNiro for one of his roles, he seldom had heard of any other them because he saw so few movies and NEVER watched television without falling asleep five minutes in to the program.